 Master of Architecture

-The field of architecture is constantly evolving, and architects with a graduate degree are in high demand.
+The field of architecture is constantly evolving, and architects with graduate degrees are in high demand.
 Our Master of Architecture (M.Arch) offers a competitive edge in the job market and provides the skills to navigate today’s technological work environments.

 Our M.Arch is a synchronous, non-residential program focused on connectedness and community, and can be completed almost entirely online.
 And our online and campus offerings share the same graduate curriculum that combines theory and practice to support the development of each student.

 Earning your Master of Architecture from LTU is: